Sani Abacha: Seizure of power

 Abacha was the defence minister and most senior official within the military hierarchy during the crisis of the Third Republic.
-He orchestrated the coup d'etat of 1993 which overthrew the Interim National Government of Ernest Shonekan.
+He orchestrated the coup d'état of 1993 which overthrew the Interim National Government of Ernest Shonekan.
 In his nationwide broadcast, Abacha portrayed the overthrow as an act of stability brought about through the socio-political uncertainties caused by the 1993 presidential election.

 Head of state

 Abacha ruled as Head of State and Commander-in-Chief of the Armed Forces of the Federal Republic of Nigeria from 1993 to 1998.
 In September 1994, he issued a decree that placed his government above the jurisdiction of the courts effectively giving him absolute power.
 Another decree gave him the right to detain anyone for up to three months without trial.
 He further abrogated Decree 691 of 1993.

 Regime maintenance

 Abacha assembled a personal security force of 3,000 men trained in North Korea.
-Abacha's chief security officer Hamza al-Mustapha had an iron grip on the apparatus of military-security. the Nigeria Police Force underwent a large scale retraining.
-The state cracked down ruthlessly on criminals and dissidents, the National Democratic Coalition was attributed with several bombings across the country, and several members were arrested.
+Abacha's chief security officer Hamza al-Mustapha had an iron grip on the apparatus of military security.
+The Nigeria Police Force underwent a large-scale retraining.
+The state cracked down ruthlessly on criminals and dissidents, the National Democratic Coalition was charged with responsibility for a number of bombings across the country, and several of its members were arrested.
 When Moshood Abiola proclaimed himself president, he was jailed for treason and subsequently died in custody.
 Also, former military ruler Olusegun Obasanjo was jailed for treason and accused of plotting a coup together with General Oladipo Diya.
 In 1997, General Shehu Yar'Adua who was also jailed died in custody.
-Abacha's regime was accused of human rights abuses, especially after the hanging of Ogoni activist Ken Saro-Wiwa (only one of several executions of Ogoni activists opposed to the exploitation of Nigerian resources by the multinational petroleum company, Royal Dutch Shell), whose death later led to the eviction of Nigeria from the Commonwealth Nations.
+Abacha's regime was accused of human rights abuses, especially after the hanging of Ogoni activist Ken Saro-Wiwa (only one of several executions of Ogoni activists opposed to the exploitation of Nigerian resources by the multinational petroleum company, Royal Dutch Shell), whose death later led to the eviction of Nigeria from the Commonwealth of Nations.
 Wole Soyinka was charged in absentia with treason.
 Abacha's regime suffered opposition externally by pro-democracy activists.